Continued from Mennonite steps through many doors

 “Okay sweetie, I will wait here for you then.”

-I got up, straightened my skirt and made my way past the first door, counting down the doors in my head following George’s directions.
+I got up, straightened my skirt, and made my way past the first door, counting down the doors in my head following George’s directions.
 While I washed my hands in the washroom, looking at myself in the mirror, I felt strange, even the way the building smelled was strange.
 The whole atmosphere was strange.

-While I stood there and looked at myself in the mirror in a daze, I hardly recognised that pale bony face looking back at me with those dark circles under the eyes.
+While I stood there and looked at myself in the mirror in a daze, I hardly recognized that pale bony face looking back at me with those dark circles under the eyes.
 Even I looked horribly strange.

 I suddenly felt terribly homesick again.
 I thought, “What am I doing?
 This is all so wrong, I should just forget about everything and go back home to Mexico.”
 As a tear rolled down my pail bony cheek.
-Part of me wished that my tears could wash me down that drain so I didn’t have to face whatever it was I had to face, because I had no idea what exactly was going to happen in that courtroom.
+Part of me wished that my tears could wash me down that drain so I didn’t have to face whatever it was I had to face because I had no idea what exactly was going to happen in that courtroom.

 But knowing that George was kindly and patiently sitting there waiting for me, I talked myself into walking back to him.
-I splashed my face with water, wiped the tears off, took a deep breath, turned around and pushed through the door.
+I splashed my face with water, wiped the tears off, took a deep breath, turned around, and pushed through the door.